Table of contents

 Edibles take longer to process.
 This is because edibles have to go through the digestive system first before finally getting absorbed into the bloodstream.
 This difference in method means that the effects last longer and that THC is traceable within the body for extended periods.

-The half-life of THC from edibles is 3-12 days.
-The length of time THC stays in the system depends on dosage, frequency of use, and personal metabolism.
 Therefore, for occasional users, THC from edibles can take a week or two weeks to leave the body, while regular users may retain THC from edibles in the body for over a month.

 Detection Timelines by Test Type